DD Awareness Day

 A one-day annual event to raise awareness at the Capitol about the needs of persons with intellectual and developmental disabilities and their families

 Individuals with intellectual and developmental disabilities, their families, organizations, and the public join the Council in raising awareness about critical issues impacting their lives.
-Join us in January 2022 for DD Awareness Day.

 Proving resilient even during the toughest year, nearly 1,000 Floridians concerned about quality care and funding for individuals with intellectual and developmental disabilities made their voices heard virtually on March 30 during the 2021 Developmental Disabilities Awareness Day.